FAQs & POLICIES

 Q: Who can volunteer?

-A: We welcome everyone!
-You can come as an individual who wants to lend a hand and meet others or with a group who wants to spend some time together.
+A: We welcome everyone who believes in our vision!
+You can come as an individual who wants to lend a hand and meet new people or with a group who wants to spend some time together.
 We have worked alongside corporations, schools, faith groups, families, groups of friends and everyone in between.
 Whether you arrive as an individual or a team, you will leave as part of the Habitat Chicago community.

 Q: Can I fulfill community service with Habitat Chicago?

 A: We’d be happy to work with you to help you complete community service hours.
 Upon registering for your first volunteer day, you will be prompted to answer several questions pertaining to your community service.
-We will then review your answers and you will be notified via e-mail whether or not you have been approved.
+We will then review your answers and you will be notified via e-mail whether or not you have been approved to complete your service hours with us.

 Q: Does Habitat Chicago provide transportation to volunteer events?